An interpretable neural network-based non-proportional odds model for ordinal regression: Different schedule for decreasing learning rate

 \section{Different schedule for decreasing learning rate}

 The learning rate in MPS algorithm is multiplied by $0.95$ for each $50$ iteration, in both synthetic and real-world dataset experiments.
 To demonstrate the robustness against the different schedule for learning rate, we employ another schedule for the learning rate: the rate is multiplied by $0.97$ for each $100$ iteration (i.e., the decay is slower): see Figure~\ref{fig:real-estate-20000-100-097}.

-In comparison with Figure~\ref{fig:real-estate-main}(\subref{fig:real-estate}), overall tendency of the estimated coefficient functions are the same.
+In our experiments, the N$^3$POM, with its $270$ parameters ($L=50,R=20,d=3$), offers significant flexibility.
+This makes accurately determining the exact value of the coefficient function $\bs b_*(u)$, particularly in its tail region, challenging in a small dataset.
+Despite this, N$^3$POM demonstrates a consistent ability to capture the overall trend, as evidenced by comparing with Figure~\ref{fig:real-estate-main}(\subref{fig:real-estate}), even though slight fluctuation in its output is observed.